Frequently Asked Questions (FAQs)

 Having received a scholarship, students are eligible to re-apply each year.
 Priority is given to returning PIE Scholars, assuming that they continue to meet financial eligibility requirements, demonstrate academic growth and parental support remains strong.

 It is imperative that families apply (or re-apply) to FACTS each year they wish to receive tuition assistance prior to the start of the school year.
-The deadline for the 2023-2024 school year is February 28, 2023!

 Apply for FACTS HERE!